-Order under section 156(3)
+Order under section 156(3) is an interlocutory order

 Revision against order of investigation

 Section 397(2) clearly states that “The powers of revision conferred by sub-section (1) shall not be exercised in relation to any interlocutory order passed in any appeal, inquiry, trial or other proceeding.”
 Therefore, accused cannot file revision petition against interlocutory order.
 In Father Thomas Vs. State of U.P. and others 2011 (72) ACC 564, High Court Allahabad holds that revision is not maintainable against order of investigation u/s 156(3) crpc.